Rintaro Sasaki: Amateur career

 of the Appalachian League in July.
 He debuted with the Cardinal in 2025.
 Baseball America rated Sasaki as the best freshman in collegiate baseball before the season.
 He had a .269 batting average with seven home runs and 41 runs batted in in 52 games played for the Cardinal.
 After the 2025 collegiate season, Sasaki played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League.

+Profesional career
-He will be eligible for the 2025 Nippon Professional Baseball draft and the 2026 Major League Baseball draft.

-On October 23, 2025, the Fukuoka SoftBank Hawks and the Yokohama DeNA BayStars selected him in the First Round of the NPB Draft, with the Hawks winning his negotiating rights.
+Sasaki was eligible for the 2025 Nippon Professional Baseball draft and the 2026 Major League Baseball draft.
+The Fukuoka SoftBank Hawks and the Yokohama DeNA BayStars selected him in the first round of the NPB draft, with the Hawks winning his negotiating rights.
+The Miami Marlins selected Sasaki in the eighth round, with the 235th overall selection, in the 2026 Major League Baseball draft.

+On July 19, Sasaki announced in a press conference in his hometown of Hanamaki that he would sign with the Marlins.
+He signed the following day, for a $210,200 signing bonus.

 Personal life

-Sasaki's father, Hiroshi, was his coach in high school.
+Sasaki's father, Hiroshi Sasaki, was his coach in high school.
 Hiroshi also coached Shohei Ohtani and Yusei Kikuchi; Kikuchi considers Rintaro to be like a younger brother.